KenKundert/inform/doc/user.rst

 .. py:function:: is_mapping(obj)
    :noindex:

-:func:`is_collection` returns *True* if its argument is a mapping.
+:func:`is_mapping` returns *True* if its argument is a mapping.
 This includes dictionary and other dictionary-like objects.

 .. code-block:: python